kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 We propose to use the following four network hierarchy layer types:
 1. `accelerator`: Network interconnect for direct accelerator communication (e.g., Multi-node NVLink interconnect between NVIDIA GPUs)
 2. `block`: Rack-level switches connecting hosts in one or more racks as a block.
-3. `datacenter`: Spine-level switches connecting multiple blocks inside a datacenter.
+3. `spine`: Spine-level switches connecting multiple blocks inside a datacenter.
-4. `zone`: Zonal switches connecting multiple datacenters inside an availability zone.
+4. `datacenter`: Zonal switches connecting multiple datacenters inside an availability zone.

 These types will accommodate the majority of common network hierarchies across different CSP and on-prem environments.
 Having these labels available in Kubernetes clusters will help in designing cloud agnostic scheduling systems.